Your session has timed out

 The key is gauging your audience.
 Will the hiring manager want to read a two-page resume?

-Want more advice on how to make a resume layout sample for one page?
-Unsure about what to cut?
-Read our guide: “How Long Should a Resume Be?
-Everything You Need to Know”
+Need more advice on how to make a resume layout for one page?
+Read to find out:

 The reverse-chronological resume format is the most common.
 It’s the best for creating a professional resume layout that’s easy for hiring managers to scan.